AmberLee2427/data-challenge-notebooks/AAS Workshop/README.md

 The notebooks in this repo can all be run on Colab sessions (except `/Users/malpas.1/Code/data-challenge-notebooks/AAS Workshop/Session A: Nexus/a_rmdc26_workflow.ipynb`, which is exclusively designed for a Nexus environment) and this is our recommended fallback option if you encounter environment difficulties **and/or** Nexus account difficulties during the workshop.

-If you instead choose to run the notebooks locallay, you will need to first set up the environment.
+If you instead choose to run the notebooks locally, you will need to first set up the environment.

 1. **Download an Environment File**